Dune (novel): Heroism

 Throughout Paul's rise to superhuman status, he follows a plotline common to many stories describing the birth of a hero.
 He has unfortunate circumstances forced onto him.
 After a long period of hardship and exile, he confronts and defeats the source of evil in his tale.
 As such, Dune is representative of a general trend beginning in 1960s American science fiction in that it features a character who attains godlike status through scientific means.
 Eventually, Paul Atreides gains a level of omniscience which allows him to take over the planet and the galaxy, and causes the Fremen of Arrakis to worship him like a god.
 Author Frank Herbert said in 1979, "The bottom line of the Dune trilogy is: beware of heroes.
-Much better [to] rely on your own judgment, and your own mistakes."
+Much better to rely on your own judgment, and your own mistakes."
 He wrote in 1985, "Dune was aimed at this whole idea of the infallible leader because my view of history says that mistakes made by a leader (or made in a leader's name) are amplified by the numbers who follow without question."

 Juan A. Prieto-Pablos says Herbert achieves a new typology with Paul's superpowers, differentiating the heroes of Dune from earlier heroes such as Superman, van Vogt's Gilbert Gosseyn and Henry Kuttner's telepaths.
 Unlike previous superheroes who acquire their powers suddenly and accidentally, Paul's are the result of "painful and slow personal progress."
 And unlike other superheroes of the 1960s—who are the exception among ordinary people in their respective worlds—Herbert's characters grow their powers through "the application of mystical philosophies and techniques."
 For Herbert, the ordinary person can develop incredible fighting skills (Fremen, Ginaz swordsmen and Sardaukar) or mental abilities (Bene Gesserit, Mentats, Spacing Guild Navigators).

 Zen and religion

 Early in his newspaper career, Herbert was introduced to Zen by two Jungian psychologists, Ralph and Irene Slattery, who "gave a crucial boost to his thinking".
 Zen teachings ultimately had "a profound and continuing influence on [Herbert's] work".
 Throughout the Dune series and particularly in Dune, Herbert employs concepts and forms borrowed from Zen Buddhism.
-The Fremen are Zensunni adherents, and many of Herbert's epigraphs are Zen-spirited.
+The Fremen are referred to as Zensunni adherents, and many of Herbert's epigraphs are Zen-spirited.
 In "Dune Genesis", Frank Herbert wrote:

 Brian Herbert called the Dune universe "a spiritual melting pot", noting that his father incorporated elements of a variety of religions, including Buddhism, Sufi mysticism and other Islamic belief systems, Catholicism, Protestantism, Judaism, and Hinduism.
 He added that Frank Herbert's fictional future in which "religious beliefs have combined into interesting forms" represents the author's solution to eliminating arguments between religions, each of which claimed to have "the one and only revelation."